 ParaStation MPI provides support for inter-module communication in federated high-speed networks.
-Therefore, so-called gateway (GW) daemons bridge the MPI traffic between the modules.
+Therefore, so-called Gateway (GW) daemons bridge the MPI traffic between the modules.
 This mechanism is transparent to the MPI application, i.e., the MPI ranks see a common MPI\COMM\WORLD across all modules within the job.
-However, the user has to account for these additional GW resources during the job submission.
-An example SLURM Batch script illustrating the submission of heterogeneous pack jobs including the allocation of GW resources can be found here.
+However, the user has to account for these additional Gateway resources during the job submission.
+The following srun command line with so-called colon notation illustrates the submission of heterogeneous pack jobs including the allocation of Gateway resources: